ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 Q3.
 Can screen time worsen ADHD?

 While screen time does not cause ADHD, excessive use can exacerbate attention difficulties, increase impulsivity, and disrupt crucial sleep patterns.
-Setting healthy digital boundaries is essential to prevent dopamine overstimulation in a developing brain.
+Setting healthy digital boundaries is recommended to support healthy attention and sleep patterns.

 Q4.
 Can ADHD be confused with normal behavior?